 Nia Tero is proud to be a NATIVe Fellows Sponsoring Partner with other institutions such as: FILM.GL, Indigenous Media Initiatives, Indigenous Screen Office, International Sàmi Film Institute, imagineNATIVE, Pacific Islanders in Communications, Sundance Institute, Vision Maker Media, Winda Film Festival

-Applications for the 2022 cohort of Native Stand Fellows Programme will open in November 2021.
+Applications for the 2022 cohort of Native Stand Fellows Programme are closed.

 Kumu Hina is a Native Hawaiian teacher, cultural practitioner and filmmaker who uses digital media to protect and perpetuate Indigenous languages and traditions.
 She began her film work as a protagonist and educational advisor for the award winning films Kumu Hina and A Place in the Middle, and received a National Education Association Human Rights Award, Native Hawaiian Educator of the year and White House Champion of Change for the groundbreaking impact campaigns associated with those films.
 Continuing her journey to the other side of the lens, Kumu Hina produced the PBS/ARTE feature documentary Leitis in Waiting and award-winning short Lady Eva about her transgender sisters in the Kingdom of Tonga.
 Hina is also a transgender health advocate, burial council chair, candidate for the Board of Trustees of the Office of Hawaiian Affairs, and composer of “Ku Haaheo E Kuu Hawaii,” the internationally known anthem for the protection of Mauna Kea.